 Since then, the way we build websites has considerably evolved.
 With the explosion of interest the JAMstack and static site generators, there’s also been a massive uptick in the availability and sophistication of microservices and API-driven tools to extend the functionality of those sites.

 Yet, despite the growing maturity of the ecosystem and community, many developers, including us, have still felt that something was missing.
 Lots more pieces, but still no obvious or simplified approach to gluing them together.
-The process of connecting microservices, API gateways, functions, and servers is a pretty huge hassle, often preventing teams from building projects on the JAMstack.
+The process of connecting microservices, API gateways, serverless functions, and servers is a pretty huge hassle, often preventing teams from building projects on the JAMstack.

 We hope this release can change that.

 With Functions, Identity, and Forms built into the Netlify core workflow, deploying dynamic functionality simply happens at the same time you deploy your site.
 You’ll write code where it makes sense and Netlify will handle the integration points.

 You can now deploy serverless AWS Lambda functions on Netlify without configuring API gateways, coordinating deployments, or setting up an AWS account.
 Just add each serverless function as a file in your Git repository and Netlify will take care of the rest.